Wall Street ticks higher, adding to gains after big rally

-Profit reporting season is ramping, with more types of industries offering details about how high inflation and a possible recession are affecting their customers.
-A lot is riding on whether they can continue to deliver healthy profits.
+Profit reporting season is ramping up, with more types of industries offering details about how high inflation and worries about a possible recession are affecting their customers.
+A lot is riding on whether they can continue to deliver healthy earnings.

 Companies so far have been mostly topping profit expectations this reporting season, as is usually the case, though the most recent reports were mixed.

-Nasdaq, the company behind its namesake trading exchange, jumped 5.9% after delivering stronger profit and revenue than Wall Street expected.
-Comerica, the Dallas-based financial services company, added 2.5% after it also reported stronger-than-expected results.
+Nasdaq, the company behind its namesake trading exchange, jumped 5.7% after delivering stronger profit and revenue than Wall Street expected.
+Omnicon Group, the advertising and public-relations company, rose 4.6% following better-than-expected earnings.
+Comerica, the Dallas-based financial services company, added 1% after it also reported stronger-than-expected results.

-Netflix rose 4% after it said it lost fewer subscribers during the spring than expected.
+Netflix ripped 7% higher after it said it lost fewer subscribers during the spring than expected.
 It, though, remains the worst stock in the S&P 500 for the year, down by nearly two thirds.

-Bath & Body Works lost 2.1% after it cut its forecast for profit made during the spring, saying it's likely to report lower revenue than a year earlier.
-It cited a challenging environment, with inflation pressuring its customers and its business.

-In Europe, stocks were slipping amid worries about whether Russia would restrict supplies of natural gas headed for the region after some maintenance on a key pipeline is scheduled to end Thursday.
-Germany's DAX fell 0.1%, and French stocks dipped 0.1%.
+In Europe, stocks slipped amid worries about whether Russia would restrict supplies of natural gas headed for the region after some maintenance on a key pipeline is scheduled to end Thursday.
+Germany's DAX fell 0.2%, and French stocks dipped 0.3%.

 The continent is also preparing for the first increase in interest rates by the European Central Bank in 11 years on Thursday, as it tries to beat back inflation.